Yuji-github/LogCluster/README.md

 For example, on the largest dataset (i.e., Thunderbird), LogCluster can compress to 0.50 GB from the original size of 31.8 GB, which saves 98.44% of storage space.
 In terms of CR, LogCluster exceeds the most powerful log compression method (i.e., LogReducer) by achieving 1.01× (Spark) to 2.33× (Hadoop) compression rates compared to LogReducder on 14 out of 16 datasets.

-[//]: # (Comparing compression rates with 4 models with the benchmark models.  )

-[//]: # (LogCluster compresses all generated files.  )

-[//]: # (LogReducer results are included all generated files such as templates and correlations files, and they are compressed.  )
 **Baselines:**
 [Gzip](http://www.gzip.org/), [7z (LZMA)](https://www.7-zip.org/sdk.html), [Logzip](https://arxiv.org/abs/1910.00409), [LogReducer](https://www.usenix.org/conference/fast21/presentation/wei).